pachterlab/kallisto/about.md

     computer using only the read sequences and a transcriptome index that itself takes less than 10 minutes to build.
-Pseudoalignment of reads preserves the key information needed for quantification, and __kallisto__ is therefore not only fast, but also as accurate than existing quantification tools.
+Pseudoalignment of reads preserves the key information needed for quantification, and __kallisto__ is therefore not only fast, but also as accurate as existing quantification tools.
 In fact, because the pseudoalignment procedure is robust to errors in the reads, in many benchmarks __kallisto__ significantly outperforms existing tools.